 Talk to a Board of Veterans Appeals BVA attorney at Woods & Woods.

 Since 1985, Woods & Woods has successfully represented thousands of injured and disabled people.
-Our staff goes through regular training to keep up-to-date with changes in Veterans Administration law.
+Our staff goes through regular training to keep up-to-date with changes in the Veterans Administration law.
 We are always attending a seminar or legal education to even better serve our veterans clients.

 We are proud to teach other law firms how to represent veterans.
 Law firms from around the country come to Woods & Woods when they want to learn how to represent disabled veterans.
-There are dozens of law firms around the country that send their veterans clients to Woods & Woods, because they trust us.
+There are dozens of law firms around the country that send their veterans clients to Woods & Woods because they trust us.

 Why hire a Woods & Woods Board of Veterans Appeals BVA attorney?

 To help prove our clients’ claims, we work with doctors, psychologists, vocational experts and other specialists.
 We pay the costs of these experts until the case is completed.
 If you lose your claim, you never have to pay for the specialists we hired to prove your claim.

 Many veterans are repeatedly denied Veterans Disability Benefits because they don’t provide enough evidence to prove their claims to the Veterans Administration.
 Our lawyers know what evidence is needed to prove VA Disability claims.
 Veterans Administration law is complex and there are thousands of federal regulations that could affect your claim.
 We highly suggest you hire a Veterans Disability Benefits lawyer to help you with your appeal because of the complexity of VA law.